Quarantine loopholes bring fresh efforts to fight virus outbreaks

 Hong Kong’s leader, Carrie Lam, announced new coronavirus-related restrictions on Monday after 41 out of 52 newly reported infections were locally transmitted cases.
 Hong Kong has reported 250 new cases since July 6.
 Ms Lam urged the private sector to put in place work-from-home arrangements for employees.

-In Thailand, where there have been no reports of locally transmitted cases for seven weeks, health authorities were rushing to trace the contacts of two recent foreign arrivals in the country who were infected with the coronavirus and may have violated quarantine rules.
+In Thailand, where there have been no reports of locally transmitted cases for seven weeks, authorities have revised rules governing visitors from abroad after a breakdown in screening led to two infected foreigners posing a possible risk to public health.

+The government said on Tuesday that diplomats will be asked to stay in state-supervised quarantine for 14 days, instead of self-isolating.
+And it is postponing the recently allowed entry of some foreign visitors so procedures can be changed.

-The two cases involved an Egyptian military officer and the nine-year-old child of a diplomat from Sudan.
-All other recent cases have involved Thai nationals repatriated from abroad confined in mandatory state quarantines.
+The cases that caused concern involved a member of an Egyptian military group and the young daughter of a foreign diplomat whose family returned from Sudan.

-The cases arose as Thailand is considering how and when to reopen to normal foreign tourists.
+Thai authorities revoked landing permission for eight Egyptian flights, and some schools and a shopping centre were closed in the eastern province where the Egyptian man may have had contacts.

 The new coronavirus first found in China late last year has infected 13.1 million people worldwide and killed more than 573,000, according to a tally by Johns Hopkins University.